Questions about ITA:

 Fifth, after covering the leader’s self-worth and identity in Christ, the focus turns toward practical and personal issues of ministry and business that they, as leaders, need to address.

-2. What sort of people benefit from attending this training?
+2. What kinds of people benefit from attending this training?
 Are there people who have not benefited at all?

 Some people benefit more than others.
 This happens in all courses.
 Those who take the time and effort to apply what they have learned have benefitted the most.
 Some of these people are in key leadership roles in business and churches now, while others have used what they learned to help in their partnership development with churches and friends.
 Like every training, it is absolutely crucial that participants come with an attitude of willingness and eagerness to learn.
 Willingness to learn is one of the most important characteristics of a leader.

-3. What organisations form a part of the ITA partnership, making these courses possible?
+3. What organisations form part of the ITA partnership, making these courses possible?

-ITA is a growing network, which started with Wycliffe Bible Translators, Operation Mobilisation, Christian and Missionary Alliance, Free Will Baptists, Tentmakers and Caleb.
+ITA is a growing network, which started with Wycliffe Bible Translators, Operation Mobilisation, Christian and Missionary Alliance, World Horizons, Global Partners, Free Will Baptist International Missions, Tentmakers and Caleb.
 See the full list here.

 4. Why are leaders so enthusiastic about this training?